vforsh/oh-my-ubuntu/README.md

 The script adds convenient aliases for managing your bash configuration:

 - `ebc`: Edit your bashrc file (using nano)
-- `sfc`: Source your bashrc file to apply changes
+- `sbc`: Source your bashrc file to apply changes

 ## Bun Completions